Babae Ako movement: History

-The online campaign later led to activism in real life, as demonstrators marching under the Babae Ako movement organized a protest during Independence Day on June 12, 2018.
-1,000 to 1,500, including men, attended the protest.
+The online campaign later led to in-person activism, as demonstrators marching under the Babae Ako movement organized a protest during Independence Day on June 12, 2018.
+The protest was attended by 1,000 to 1,500 people, including men.

 Political positions

 Women in politics

 The Babae Ako movement has condemned President Rodrigo Duterte's remarks on his preference in hiring a successor to former Chief Justice Maria Lourdes Sereno, who was removed from her post in a quo warranto petition.
 He has said that Sereno's successor should have integrity, and be "especially not a woman."

 Reception

 Daughter of President Rodrigo Duterte, Sara Duterte said that the movement is doomed to failure because she believes her father is not a misogynist.
 A few weeks later, the people behind the Babae Ako movement were named as among the "25 Most Influential People on the Internet in 2018" by Time.